xvw/preface/guides/error_handling.md

 data.
-Wouldn't it be nice to be able to derive an arbitrary (or canonical) representation from a validation function, for example, from an user-validation, deriving an HTML form (a **formlet**) for filling an user?
+Wouldn't it be nice to be able to derive an arbitrary (or canonical) representation from a validation function, for example, from an user-validation, deriving an HTML form (a **formlet**) for filling a user?
 To sum up, we want:

 - a DSL for describing arbitrary validation pipelines
-- be able to perform the validation described by the DSL function
+- the ability to perform the validation described by the DSL function
-- be able to derive a representation to an arbitrary representation (ie: an HTML form)
+- the ability to derive a representation to an arbitrary representation (ie: an HTML form)

 This part of the guide is a fairly loose interpretation of the